danielleywang/danielleywang.github.io/math401-sp26.md

 Monday, March 30
 - [Practice exam 2](401/exam2review.pdf), [Solutions](401/practice2sol.pdf) to practice exam 2
 - [Solutions](401/bonussol2.pdf) to bonus problems from psets 5-8

+## Final Exam
+Friday, May 1
+- [Galois theory review](401/galoistheoryreview.pdf), [Solutions](401/practice3sol.pdf) to Galois theory practice problems, but the final will cover material from the whole semester.
+- [Solutions](401/bonussol3.pdf) to bonus problems from psets 9-11 + additional info

 ## Schedule
 Here are [notes](401/401lec.pdf) which will be updated as we progress.